The Church of Christ

 Life's Goliaths

-Have you met Goliath?
-Goliath is that great big giant of an obstacle that seems unbeatable, and impossible to defeat.
-It is that one huge problem that you think just might be your undoing, a difficulty so great that it has you entertaining the thought that you are close to throwing in the towel.
+Have you met your Goliath?
+Goliath is that giant of an obstacle in your life that seems to be impossible to overcome.
+For you, he may be that one huge problem that you think just might be your undoing, a difficulty so overwhelming that you feel like it is keeping you from where God wants you to be.

 On one particular day, Goliath began shouting insults to the soldiers of Israel and he challenged them to a fight.
-Let's pick up the story in (1 Samuel 17:8-11).
-"Goliath stood and shouted to the ranks of Israel, "Why do you come out and line up for battle?
+In 1 Samuel 17:8-11, we read that "Goliath stood and shouted to the ranks of Israel, "Why do you come out and line up for battle?
 Am I not a Philistine, and are you not the servants of Saul?
 Choose a man and have him come down to me.
 If he is able to fight and kill me, we will become your subjects; but if I overcome him and kill him, you will become our subjects and serve us."
 Then the Philistine said, "This day I defy the ranks of Israel!
 Give me a man and let us fight each other."
 On hearing the Philistine's words, Saul and all the Israelites were dismayed and terrified."4.
 After hearing these threats, a shepherd boy named David looked around and asked "Who is this person who is insulting the armies of God?"

-You see, David wasn't afraid of the Philistine giant.
+So what does this mean to us today?
+We need to learn to carry God with us to the battle.
 When David went to fight Goliath, it was not the standard resources that David was trusting in.
 It was not the armor of Saul or the strength of the whole Israelite army, but it was GOD.
 David believed that God would defeat Goliath.
-If David had bought into the standard thinking, he would have been killed.
-He thought outside the box!
-God was his strength and the battle was the Lord's -- not his.
+If David had gone into that battle without God, the end would have been very different.
+David's strength and confidence was not in himself, but in God.
+As a result the battle was the Lord's -- not his.

 When we come to those times of confrontation with Goliath, our first line of defense is our relationship with God.
-We must trust in His strength...no matter what others may consider the best way out of our difficulties.
+We must trust in His strength and not what others may consider to be the best way out of our difficulties.
 No matter what problem or Goliath we may be facing.
 God can deliver us.
-Our problems can be solved by trusting and relying upon God!
+Our problems can be solved by trusting, obeying and relying upon God!

 Home | Church of Christ Sermons | Online Bible | Church of Christ Bible Studies | Bible Study Forum